-Once you personalize your cleaning stockpile list you’ll have a better idea as to how much you need to buy.
+Once you personalize your cleaning stockpile list, you’ll better know how much you need to buy.

-Another great thing is that once you have your stockpile food list, cleaning list and health and beauty list prepared you can keep an eye out for the sales.
+Another great thing is that once you have your stockpile food list, cleaning list and health and beauty list prepared, you can keep an eye out for sales.

 There’s no reason to rush out and purchase it all when you can take time to build your stockpile.

-Another huge advantage point that we’ve taken seriously is PC Optimum Points where we’ve amassed 5 million PC points.
+Another considerable advantage point that we’ve taken seriously is PC Optimum Points, where we’ve amassed 5 million PC points.